lucboruta/indicators/README.md

 indicators
 ==========

-Indicators of allophony and phonemehood (data and software from my Ph.D.).
+Indicators of allophony and phonemehood: data and software from my [Ph.D](http://tel.archives-ouvertes.fr/tel-00746163).

 ## License(s)